jillian-moore/knight-lab/README.md

 #### R scripts

--   `1_api_scrape`: contains a function to scrape the REST API of Block Club Chicago.
+-   `1_api_scrape`: contains functions to scrape the REST API of Block Club Chicago.
 -   `2_data_clean.R`: contains detailed code to clean, merge and save out the API scrape, census, and geo data.
 -   `3_ai_tags.R`: contains code to run initial large dataset through open LLM key; automation for dataset updates can be done with free LLMs.
 -   `4_ai_check.R`: contains analysis of the [ai_check_data/](./ai_check_data/) experiment, where we each independently selected topics for randomly assigned articles to compare human and AI judgement.